falkr/supermark/supermark/extensions/report/example-00.md

-:warning: This is a hint for a report.
+:report: This is a hint for a report.